paprika6900/craftsoftIntro/README.md

 Local Execution Instructions:
 run in commandline as: mvnw spring-boot:run

+swagger should be running on http://localhost:8080/swagger-ui/index.html h2 console running on  http://localhost:8080/h2-console

 Design Choices:
 As this is a relatively small application I wrote the Junit tests in Post and did not apply TDD.